kitschpatrol/yanki-connect/readme.md

 ## Usage

-Yanki Connect strives to be discoverable and self-documenting when used in an environment with a robust autocompletion / language service implementation.
+Yanki Connect aims to be discoverable and self-documenting when used in an environment with a robust autocompletion / language service implementation.
 (VS Code, for example.)

-The library exports the `YankiConnect` class, which groups methods into the same structure of "supported actions" used in the official [Anki-Connect documentation](https://git.foosoft.net/alex/anki-connect#supported-actions).
+The library exports the `YankiConnect` class, which groups methods into the same structure of "supported actions" used in the official [Anki-Connect documentation](https://git.sr.ht/~foosoft/anki-connect/tree/ab4d964d96712788889eb35d79471966aaf17ef6/item/README.md#supported-actions).

 Here's a simple example: